 Do you offer online courses?

 Currently, all classes at CCU are offered online in 8-week, interactive modules.
 CCU uses Populi as its Learning Management System.
 Students can view and access their syllabus, assignments, course materials, grades, tests, and more through the Internet.
 Students are provided with access to the Populi system as part of the application process.
+All CCU courses are taken online from anywhere in the world that allows access to Populi via the internet.
+CCU has students and alumni on 6 continents worldwide.

 Do you accept transfer units?